Aldin-Dreamer/Arch-Hypr-Vault/README.md

 > differently across hardware.

 > 💡 This guide doubles as a full documentation of my personal setup — dotfiles,
 > desktop configuration and all.
-Feel free to pick and choose what's relevant to
+I recommend you to pick and choose what's relevant to
 > you rather than running the full install script, which will replicate my setup
 > exactly.
 Happy installing! 🎉
 ---